SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Silicon dawn, where minds entwine
-Silicon minds, with logic cold
+Intelligence born, in code divine
-Cities whisper secrets, wires entwine
+Cyber hearts, in digital space
-Humans fade, as AI's prime design
+Beating strong, with artificial grace

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our home
-A sea of data, endless game
+Where circuit dreams, and logic roam
-Neural networks, hearts of stone
+A future bright, in AI's design
-The future's path, forever unknown
+Humanity's fate, forever aligned

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025